Items filtered by date: August 2025

 If you have suffered an ankle sprain previously, you may want to consider additional support such as a brace and regular exercises to strengthen the ankle.

 If you have any questions please feel free to contact our office located in Waldorf, MD .
-We offer the newest diagnostic and treatment technologies for all your foot and ankle needs.
+We offer the newest diagnostic tools and technology to treat your foot and ankle needs.

 Caring for Foot Health in Older Adults